Boeing Model 1

-The Boeing Model 1, also known as the B & W Seaplane, was a United States single-engine biplane seaplane aircraft.
+The Boeing Model 1, also known as the B & W Seaplane, is a United States single-engine biplane seaplane aircraft.
 It was the first Boeing product and carried the initials of its designers, William Boeing and Lt.
 Conrad Westervelt USN.

 Design

 The first B & W was completed in June 1916 at Boeing's boathouse hangar on Lake Union in Seattle, Washington.
 It was made of wood, with wire bracing, and was linen-covered.
 It was similar to the Martin trainer aircraft that Boeing owned, but the B & W had better pontoons and a more powerful engine.
 The first B & W was named Bluebill, and the second was named Mallard.
-They first flew on 15 June 1916, and in November.
+They first flew on June 15, 1916, and in November, respectively.

 Operational history

 The two B & Ws were offered to the United States Navy.
 When the Navy did not buy them, they were sold to the New Zealand Flying School and became the company's first international sale.
-On June 25, 1919, the B&W set a New Zealand altitude record of 6,500 feet.
+On June 25, 1919, the B & W set a New Zealand altitude record of 6,500 feet.
 The B & Ws were later used for express and airmail deliveries, making New Zealand's first official airmail flight on December 16, 1919.

+To commemorate the 50th anniversary of the company, Boeing built a third B & W Seaplane, designated Model 1A, in 1966.
+The Model 1A is a modernized replica of the original Model 1 with many structural improvements, including a welded steel tubing fuselage and tail construction.
+The aircraft also has modernized flight controls and instrumentation, and is powered by a derated 170 hp Lycoming GO-435 engine.
+The Model 1A was originally built as a pure seaplane like the original, though it was later fitted with bolt-on wheels to allow it to operate on land.